-This list of 15 free things to do in Athens is perfect for enjoying the city without breaking the bank.
+This list of 15 free things to do in Athens is perfect if you want to enjoy the city without breaking the bank.
 Here’s what to see and do in Athens for free.

 Free things to do in Athens

-At the same time, you don’t need to pay a fortune to appreciate what our lovely city has to offer.
-There are many free things to do in Athens, and we consider them to be pretty unique.
+However, you don’t need to pay a fortune to appreciate what our lovely city has to offer.
+There are many free activities in Athens, some of which are pretty unique.

 1. Walk around the ancient monuments

 This is my favourite thing to do in Athens.
 I’ve walked around the ancient ruins more times than I can remember, and I will never get tired of it.
 You can see a large part of the archaeological sites without actually going in.